11886knights/11886knights.github.io/index.md

 KoC principles are Charity, Faith, Fraternity and Patriotism.
 Our council pillars are Faith, Family, Community and Life.

-## Next Meeting - Tuesday, 5 January
+## Next Meeting - Tuesday, 14 September

-It will be conducted on jitsi.
-An email and telephone call confirming location will be made to all Knights of the council in the Kingston area about a week before the meeting date.

-## Providence Manor Appeal

-See [here](/page_providence_manor_appeal.md) for how you can help build a supportive home for elderly and vulnerable residents
+Have a great summer!

 ## Knight Moves